-The Aberdeen Central Masjid @Frederick Street project hopes to create a masjid and community centre which will provide excellent facilities and services to the local community, our youth and our families.
+The Aberdeen Central Masjid @Frederick Street is a masjid and community centre which provides excellent facilities and services to the local community, our youth and our families.

-We are pleased to launch our Sadaqah Jaariyah campaign the ‘Dream and Believe Project’ to relocate the Spital mosque to new premises at Frederick Street, Aberdeen.
-We need your dua and support to make this a reality.
+We are pleased to launch our Sadaqah Jaariyah campaign the ‘Dream and Believe Project’ to support the larger Frederick Street, Aberdeen mosque.
+The Mosque needs your dua and support .
 The price of the building is £950,000, with some additional funds being required for refurbishment.

 Help us fundraise for your mosque and community to enable us to provide the services and facilities we currently lack and need in Aberdeen.
 There are so many exciting plans and opportunities with this project!
 DREAM of the exciting opportunities & BELIEVE that Allah (SWT) will make this project a success insha'Allah.

-By the Grace of Allah (SWT), we have been presented with an opportunity and embarking on relocating to a new site at Frederick Street, Aberdeen.
+By the Grace of Allah (SWT), we had been presented with an opportunity and relocated to a new site at Frederick Street, Aberdeen.
 The AMIC Central Masjid project will cater to the community's needs and will result in a modern, ready to move in condition building spanning three floors that have the options to include: